 The Silent Film Era

 Before the advent of “talkies,” films that have spoken dialogue, a night out at the movies could be enjoyed by both people with hearing and Deaf people.
 Since the characters couldn’t speak, everything had to be conveyed visually.
-Actors adopted an over-dramatic acting style and important information was displayed in text on title cards.
+Actors adopted an over-dramatic acting style and read important information off title cards.

 The first major film with recorded sound was 1927’s The Jazz Singer.
-A huge hit for Warner Brothers, it marked the end of the silent film era — at the cost of excluding the Deaf and Hard of Hearing audience.
+A huge hit for Warner Brothers, it marked the end of the silent film era, but at the cost of excluding the Deaf and Hard of Hearing audience.

 This exclusion extended to Deaf actors too.
 Emerson Romero, a Deaf silent movie actor who worked with W.C.
 Fields, was shut out of the industry.
 Determined, Emerson went on to create the first movie captioning system by splicing film strips and inserting written captions between picture frames.